oliviergimenez/tidyverse-tips/index.md

 # Motivation

-Below are some notes I have taken on David Robinson's screencasts, with tips and tricks I use for my own `R` peregrinations.
+Below are some notes I have taken on David Robinson's screencasts, with tips and tricks I use for my own `R` peregrinations in the `Tidyverse` framework.
 Hopefully, these notes will be useful to others.
+In case it is useful, I wrote [a quick and dirty introduction to the `Tidyverse`](https://github.com/oliviergimenez/intro_tidyverse#introduction-to-the-tidyverse){:target="_blank" rel="noopener"} some time ago.

 It took me some time to fully transition from base `R` to the `Tidyverse`.
 I really clicked when I started watching screencasts by [David Robinson](http://varianceexplained.org/){:target="_blank" rel="noopener"} on his [Youtube channel](https://www.youtube.com/user/safe4democracy/featured){:target="_blank" rel="noopener"}.